|Oracle® Database Installation Guide

 ALTER SYSTEM SET statement.
 Oracle Database does this when an error occurs while reading from or writing to the server parameter file.

-See Also:Oracle Real Application Clusters Administration and Deployment Guide (B14197-01) for more information about backing up the server parameter file
+See Also:Oracle Database Oracle Clusterware and Oracle Real Application Clusters Administration and Deployment Guide for more information about backing up the server parameter file

-The following sections describe the RAC installed configuration:
+The following sections describe the Oracle RAC installed configuration:

-The Oracle Net Configuration Assistant (NetCA) and DBCA configure the environment to meet the requirements for database creation and Enterprise Manager discovery of Real Application Cluster databases.
+The Oracle Net Configuration Assistant and Database Configuration Assistant configure the environment to meet the requirements for database creation and Enterprise Manager discovery of Oracle RAC databases.

 Note:Configuration files are created on each node in the cluster database.

-The DBCA uses the Oracle Cluster Registry (OCR) for storing the configurations for the cluster databases that it creates.
-Oracle Universal Installer automatically initializes the OCR during the CRS installation.
+Database Configuration Assistant uses the Oracle Cluster Registry (OCR) for storing the configurations for the cluster databases that it creates.
+Oracle Universal Installer automatically initializes the OCR during the Oracle Clusterware installation.

-Oracle Database creates an entry for each RAC database in the
+Oracle Database creates an entry for each Oracle RAC database in the

-oratab configuration file.
-Oracle Enterprise Manager uses this file during service discovery to determine the name of the RAC database as well as whether or not the database should be automatically started on restart.
+ORATAB configuration file.
+Oracle Enterprise Manager uses this file during service discovery to determine the name of the Oracle RAC database.
 The database entry has the following syntax:

-db_unique_name is the database name for the RAC database,
+db_unique_name is the database name for the Oracle RAC database,

 ORACLE_HOME is the UNIX-style directory path to the database, and